Thank you for subscribing

 The 10 rules of cinema and movie etiquette

 Texting on phones, feet on seats, and talking loudly during the film.
-What other cardinal sins should not be committed in a movie theatre?
+What are the cardinal sins when it comes to seeing a film at a cinema?

-Whether you’re with the kids, at a film festival, seeing the latest blockbuster, or on a date at one of the best cinemas in Melbourne, here are the unwritten dos and don’ts of going to the movies.
+Whether you’re enjoying a family outing, attending a film festival, seeing the latest blockbuster, or on a date night at one of the best cinemas in Melbourne, here are the unspoken dos and don'ts of going to the movies.

 10 must-know rules for the cinema